hack4impact-upenn/website/README.md

 ## Our tech stack

 This template is built for generating a _static, super-efficient_ website that you can easily update overtime.
-For this, NextJS + Contentful formed the perfect dream team.
+For this, NextJS + Notion API (new) + Contentful formed the perfect dream team.

 ### NextJS ⚙️

 [**NextJS**](https://nextjs.org/) is a great match for static sites, especially if you're already familiar with React.
 The main benefit is **flexibility:** you can build most of your site to _static,_ super-efficient HTML.
 Then, as your site expands, you can explore [server rendering and caching](https://medium.com/walmartglobaltech/the-benefits-of-server-side-rendering-over-client-side-rendering-5d07ff2cefe8) with almost zero extra setup.
 This opens to door for admin portals, nonprofit dashboards, and more!

+### Notion 📚

+Our member and project databases now live in [**Notion**]([https://www.contentful.com/](https://www.notion.so/h4i/24c197abf07b80b0ac31e34a6912c105?v=24c197abf07b8060b808000c027a9991&source=copy_link)) for easy editing and integration with our existing workflow around Notion.
+The API is owned by Khoa L., the current national executive director.

 ### Contentful 📝